Vinjul1704/SoulsTAS/README.md

 Possible in-game actions:
 - Press or release a key: `key (down/up) (key)`
 - Press or release a key (alternative, for the character name box specifically): `key_alternative (down/up) (key)`
-- Press or release a gamepad button²: `gamepad button (down/up) (button)`
+- Press or release a gamepad button: `gamepad button (down/up) (button)`
-- Set a gamepad stick position²: `gamepad stick (left/right) (angle) (amount, 0-1)`
+- Set a gamepad stick position: `gamepad stick (left/right) (angle) (amount, 0-1)`
-- Set a gamepad axis position²: `gamepad axis (axis) (amount)`
+- Set a gamepad axis position: `gamepad axis (axis) (amount)`
 - Press or release a mouse button: `mouse button (down/up) (button)`
 - Scroll the mouse wheel: `mouse scroll (down/up) (amount)`
 - Move the mouse: `mouse move (x) (y)`
-- Wait for character control: `await control`
+- Wait for being loaded in with character control: `await ingame`
-- Wait for no character control: `await no_control`
+- Wait for not being loaded in with character control: `await ingame`
-- Wait for cutscene⁴: `await cutscene`
+- Wait for cutscene¹: `await cutscene`
-- Wait for no cutscene⁴: `await no_cutscene`
+- Wait for no cutscene¹: `await no_cutscene`
-- Wait for save active¹: `await save_active`
+- Wait for being in the main menu: `await mainmenu`
-- Wait for no save active¹: `await no_save_active`
+- Wait for not being in the main menu: `await no_mainmenu`

 Additionally, there are actions that affect the behaviour of the TAS tool:
 - Do nothing: `nothing`
-- Set the FPS limit (use 0 to reset): `fps (fps)³`
+- Set the FPS limit (use 0 to reset): `fps (fps)`
 - Wait until you are tabbed in: `await focus`
 - Set the TAS frame: `frame (frame)`
 - Pause for an amount of milliseconds: `pause ms (ms)`
 - Pause until you press enter in the terminal window: `pause input`

-¹Note: This is a value you can use for now to check if you are back in the main menu, since a save is always "active" unless you are in the main menu.

-²Note: Gamepad support is not implemented for Nightreign yet.
-In DSR, you currently need to have one plugged in for it to work.

-³Note: Setting an FPS limit is not supported in DS1 and DSR, since they use fixed frametime and it's normally not possible to run at lower FPS from the games perspective.

-⁴Note: When you have 2 cutscenes in a row (for example, the intro in most games) and you try to do `await no_cutscene` into `await cutscene` between them, make sure you delay `await cutscene` by one frame, otherwise it may not work correctly.
+¹: When you have 2 cutscenes in a row (for example, the intro in most games) and you try to do `await no_cutscene` into `await cutscene` between them, try to delay `await cutscene` by one frame if you're running into issues.

 <details>
 <summary>Key/Button/Axis names:</summary>